stencila/stencila/README.md

 s$view()
 ```

+Stencila components are placed in a "store" on your machine.
+The default Stencila store is `~/.stencila` but you can use other store directories and specify them in a semicolon separated list in an environment variable `STENCILA_STORES`.

 ### Releases and versioning

 Head on over to the [releases page](https://github.com/stencila/stencila/releases) for more info on progress so far.
 It is still very early days so the API will change frequently.
 We are using [semantic version numbers](http://semver.org/) so versions like "0.y.z" indicate that the library is still in initial development phase.
 Don't rely on API stability until the release of version 1.0.0.

 ### Contributing

 We appreciate any help with Stencila development!
 The [issues list](https://github.com/stencila/stencila/issues) is a good place for contributing ideas.
-Even better, visit the Stencila [Kanban board](https://huboard.com/stencila/stencila) at [waffle.io/stencila/stencila](https://waffle.io/stencila/stencila) or [huboard.com/stencila/stencila](https://huboard.com/stencila/stencila) to see which issues are ready to be tackled.
+Even better, visit the kanban board at [waffle.io/stencila/stencila](https://waffle.io/stencila/stencila) or [huboard.com/stencila/stencila](https://huboard.com/stencila/stencila) to see which issues are ready to be tackled.

 ### Building